darkreactions/chemdescriptor/README.md

 ```

 chemdescriptor expects 2 keys where "descriptors" are generic and "ph_descriptors" are ph dependent descriptors

 2 optional dictionaries can be passed to the ChemAxonDescriptorGenerator, "command_stems" and "ph_command_stems".
-These dictionaries "translate" the above descriptors into commands that chem axon can understand.
+These dictionaries "translate" the above descriptors into commands that ChemAxon cxcalc can understand.

 For example, if no value is passed to the ph_command_stems, the following dictionary is used: